Extensive Long-Range Entanglement in a Nonequilibrium Steady State: Nonequilibrium model

-\emph{Model.}---We consider a one-dimensional lattice, occupied by noninteracting fermions and connected at its ends to two reservoirs with different chemical potentials, $\mu_{{\scriptscriptstyle L}}\neq\mu_{{\scriptscriptstyle R}}$, at zero temperature.
+We consider a 1D lattice, occupied by noninteracting fermions and connected at its ends to two reservoirs with different chemical potentials, $\mu_{{\scriptscriptstyle L}}\neq\mu_{{\scriptscriptstyle R}}$, at zero temperature.
 The lattice is assumed to be of infinite length, and it is modeled as a tight-binding chain that is homogeneous everywhere, except for a small region at the center of the chain, which we dub \emph{the scattering region}.
 The Hamiltonian is thus of the form

-Here $\eta>0$ is a hopping amplitude, $m=\pm m_{0}$ designate the boundaries of the scattering region, and ${\cal H}_{{\rm scat}}$ pertains only to sites with $\left|m\right|\le m_{0}$ and breaks the homogeneity, e.g.~through modified hopping terms, on-site energies or side-attached sites.
+Here $c_{m}$ is a fermionic annihilation operator for the $m$th lattice site, $\eta>0$ is a hopping amplitude, $m=\pm m_{0}$ designate the boundaries of the scattering region, and ${\cal H}_{{\rm scat}}$ pertains only to sites with $\left|m\right|\le m_{0}$ and breaks the homogeneity, e.g., through modified hopping terms, on-site energies, or side-attached sites.

-The scattering region can be associated with a $2\times2$ unitary scattering matrix~\citep{merzbacher1998quantum}, defined for any lattice momentum $0<k<\pi$.
-The squared moduli of its entries correspond to the transmission and reflection probabilities, respectively ${\cal T}\!\left(k\right)$ and ${\cal R}\!\left(k\right)=1-{\cal T}\!\left(k\right)$, for a particle originating in the left (right) reservoir with momentum $k>0$ ($-k<0$).
+The scattering region can be associated with a $2\times2$ unitary scattering matrix~\citep{merzbacher1998quantum}, defined for any lattice momentum $0<k<\pi$:

+The diagonal (off-diagonal) entries of this matrix stand for reflection (transmission) amplitudes; the left (right) column contains the scattering amplitudes for a particle originating in the left (right) reservoir with momentum $k>0$ ($-k<0$).
+The squared moduli of the entries correspond to the transmission and reflection probabilities, respectively ${\cal T}\!\left(\left|k\right|\right)$ and ${\cal R}\!\left(\left|k\right|\right)=1-{\cal T}\!\left(\left|k\right|\right)$, for a particle originating in either reservoir with momentum $k$.
+These scattering probabilities are the sole property of the scatterer on which our analytical results depend.

 The single-particle eigenbasis of the Hamiltonian is comprised of extended scattering states with energies $\varepsilon=-2\eta\cos k$, and of bound states localized near the scattering region~\citep{merzbacher1998quantum,doi:10.1063/1.525968}; we ignore the latter in our analysis, as they contribute negligibly to correlations between sites that are distant from the scatterer.
-The current-carrying many-body steady state is pure, with single-particle scattering states originating in the left (right) reservoir occupied up to a Fermi momentum $k_{{\scriptscriptstyle F,L}}>0$ ($-k_{{\scriptscriptstyle F,R}}<0$), as shown schematically in Fig.~\ref{fig:Model-sketch}.
+The current-carrying many-body steady state is pure, with single-particle scattering states originating in the left (right) reservoir occupied up to a Fermi momentum $k_{{\scriptscriptstyle F,L}}>0$ ($-k_{{\scriptscriptstyle F,R}}<0$), as shown schematically in Fig.~\ref{fig:Model-sketch}(a).
+The Fermi momenta are related to the chemical potentials through $\mu_{i}=-2\eta\cos k_{{\scriptscriptstyle F,i}}$ ($i=L,R$).